 Initially built as web applications only, CRM systems are now available (and fully functional) as mobile apps.
 And reps love it.
 81% of users have said they use different types of devices to access their CRM.

 The size of your sales team, the type of your business, and what you want to get out of the CRM—all these are decisive factors.
-There are free CRM software too, which give you a bundle of features at zero cost, forever.
+You can also try using free CRM software—sometimes, it can have everything your business needs to drive sales.

-Irrespective of whether you’re a paying customer or a freemium user, moving from spreadsheets to CRM (at 10x the benefits and 10x the features) is a win.
+Irrespective of whether you’re a paying customer or a freemium user, moving from a tool like spreadsheets to CRM (at 10x the benefits and 10x the features) is a win.

 Are CRMs a short-term solution before something better comes along?
 Are they just another tool destined for obsolescence?

 In a 2013 report, Gartner predicted that CRM will be a $36.5B market by 2017.
 In 2017, Grand View Research estimated the CRM market to be worth $81.9 billion by 2025.